franzpisto/franzpisto/content/about.md

 Anyway, after 5 years, during 2011, my mom decided to jump from her historical (but beautiful) analog camera to a new DSLR.. and what DSLR!
 It was a beautiful Nikon D90 with a stock 18-55mm.

-I was shocked about that beauty and everytime my dad went to a motorsport even I I took with me also my mom's D90.
+I was shocked about that beauty and everytime my dad went to a motorsport event I took with me also my mom's D90.

 I started to photograph rallies since my early ages.
 However only with the D90 I understood that a good camera with a good lens (even if stock) was the basic to do great photos.